sbianco78/UnsupervisedPlanktonLearning/README.md

 numpy 1.15.3
 h5py 2.8.0

-Substitute the address at line (TO PUT) with the address of the downloaded dataset in your PC.
+Substitute the address at line (1329) with the address of the downloaded dataset in your PC.
 Choose and set the modules as explained before.
 Run the module.